Managing Data Stewards

-It is really important that the way data stewards handle their workflows is clearly documented and communicated to all stewards.
+It is important that the policies and decision trees used by stewards are clearly documented and communicated to all stewards.

 There will be situations where the data steward does not have enough information to make a decision.
 Providing some mechanism to move these records out of their queue allows the steward to continue to make forward progress and does not skew the time-per-record statistics that are so important to managing the stewarding process.
 Another advantage of a “suspense queue” is that these records can be more thoroughly analyzed to determine why they are more difficult to resolve.

 User-friendly screens do not imply pleasing-to-the-eye designs but rather efficient-to-the-hands layouts.
 Your design must optimize the number of key-strokes required for any action and certainly minimize the number of time-consuming mouse movements.